 Scootering Samosir Island in Lake Toba, Sumatra, Indonesia

-This two-days scootering trip begins in TukTuk, Samosir Island, an area size of Singapore.
-The paved main road on Lake Toba’s Samosir Island has made it easy to drive.
+This two-day scootering trip begins in TukTuk, Samosir Island, an area size of Singapore.
+The paved main road on Lake Toba’s Samosir Island makes driving easy.
 We did not scooter around the whole island, instead, we spent two days scootering half of the island at a slow pace.

 What Scooter and Where to Rent?